 First up, get the program

-I use MKV for one reason, because MP4 cannot handle multiple Subtitle files.
+I use MKV for one reason because MP4 cannot handle multiple Subtitle files.
 When ripping a video you need two Subtitle tracks, one for Foreign Languages and the other for full subtitles.
-This way if want the watch the video without audio, or if one of my Deaf Friends are watching, I can enable it and enjoy the video.
-Where as the Foreign Language Subtitles show up by default, so that I’m not guessing what their saying in a different language.
+This way if want the watch the video without audio, or if one of my Deaf Friends is watching, I can enable it and enjoy the video.
+Whereas the Foreign Language Subtitles show up by default so that I’m not guessing what they’re saying in a different language.

-The first tab is the Picture settings, which is one of the easiest for me to setup to my liking.
-Normally, I’m ripping a Blu-ray and I want Blu-ray quality so I set the Anamorphic to “Strict” because I want all my pixels.
+The first tab is the Picture settings, which is one of the easiest for me to set up to my liking.
+Normally, I’m ripping a Blu-ray and I want Blu-ray quality so I set the Anamorphic to “Loose” and Modulus to “2” because I want all my pixels.
 Make sure to let Handbrake take care of the Cropping Automatically so that your computer isn’t encoding Black bars at the Top and Bottom or Left and Right of the video.
 Blu-rays are still a victim of needing to be cropped, just today I was surprised when I found “Beerfest” had just blank black bars at the top and bottom of the video.
 What a waste.

 When it comes the Video quality, I’ve gotten the best results using Constant Quality set at 24 for Blu-rays.
 Someone could make a good case for 23 if they didn’t mind a slightly bigger file size.
+For DVD’s set the Constant Quality at “21” to balance quality and file size.
 I keep the Frame Rate constant and set it at “Same as Source”.
 In the Optimize Video section is where I’ve personally lost a lot of time and sleep over.
-Basically the Optimize Video Section works best when it set at “Slower“, the Tune is for “Film”, the H.264 Level set to “4.0”.
-I could explain for hours why I choose these settings, but summing the options to choose is much better.
+Basically, the Optimize Video Section works best when it set at “Slower“, the Tune is for “Film”, the H.264 Level set to “4.1”.
+I could explain for hours why I choose these settings, but summing up the options I choose is what I prefer.

 Next up on the list is deciding on what format to encode the audio with.
-In the past I just used passthrough, which is just a perfect copy of the Blu-ray or DVD audio file.
+In the past, I just used passthrough, which is just a perfect copy of the Blu-ray or DVD audio file.
 With time I found my file sizes bigger than what makes sense for me as my digital video library grew.
-FLAC held my interest too for a while, but after some lengthy debates with myself I decided the file size is still to big and the quality difference just isn’t worth it.
-I’ve settle onto MP3 format now because of the following reasons.
+FLAC held my interest too for a while, but after some lengthy debates with myself, I decided the file size is still too big and the quality difference just isn’t worth it.
+I’ve settled on the MP3 format now because of the following reasons.
 When an MP3 is encoded at 192 kbit/s it becomes very difficult to tell the difference from some of the best formats out there.
-Note that 320 kbit/s isn’t worth it, when someone does a double blind test, odds are that they cannot tell the difference.
-As long as you mix the audio down to 7.1 channels, 5.1 channels, or however my channels the DISC has you’re in the clear for surround sound.
-Even though the audio may have 7.1 channels, it will mix down just fine on even a single speaker cell phone.
+Note that 320 kbit/s isn’t worth it, when someone does a double-blind test, odds are that they cannot tell the difference.
+I use the Mixdown setting “Dolby Surround” as a way of retaining some surround elements from the video.

-Subtitles are a bit trick to get right, but I’ll do my best to explain.
+Subtitles are a bit tricky to get right, but I’ll do my best to explain.
 The picture above is a Blu-ray where they are still using the boring old DVD formats.
-Normally, I just need to add two track of the “1 English (PGS)” and check mark the boxes “Forced Only” and “Default” on the first track only.
+Normally, I just need to add two tracks of the “1 English (PGS)” and only check mark the boxes “Forced Only” and “Default” on the first track only.
 This way I get both subtitles for languages not in English, and the ability to turn on subtitles for the entire film.
-Well, the movie Terminal Velocity is a old movie to say the least.
-Because of the archaic DVD format, I needed to setup the foreign audio choosing “Foreign Audio Scan” and just check marking “Default”.
+Well, the movie Terminal Velocity is an old movie, to say the least.
+Because of the archaic DVD format, I needed to set up the foreign audio choosing “Foreign Audio Scan” and just check marking “Default”.
 Notice I do not select the “Forced Only” because I would get nothing to display if I choose that option.
-This way when ever I play the video the default option is to display subtitles for words not in English.
+This way whenever I play the video the default option is to display subtitles for words, not in English.